Ada-Developers-Academy/core-unit-3/handling-forms/submitting-forms.md

 </details>

-The `NewStudentForm` component is all well and good.
-It follows the controlled component pattern, so its state is in sync with the input fields.
+The `NewStudentForm` component is off to a good start.
+It follows the controlled component pattern, so its state stays in sync with the input fields.

-However, all student data is managed in the `App` component.
-Our new student form doesn't actually add a student!
+However, since all student data is managed in the `App` component, our new student form doesn't have a way to add an actual student yet!

 <!-- TODO: It would be great to have a screenshot here of the aftermath of trying to click the add button, only to have the form submission occur. -->